Fishing Lake Wales

 Top Targeted Lake Wales Fish Species

 Lake Wales is about an hour to Tampa for some incredible saltwater fishing.
-Experience the scenic Tampa Bay for top-notch inshore fishing charters or travel out to the beautiful Gulf of Mexico with offshore fishing guides on a deep-sea trip.
+Experience the scenic Tampa Bay for top-notch inshore fishing charters, or travel to the beautiful Gulf of Mexico with offshore fishing guides on a deep-sea trip.

 Area Things To Do

-This Central Fl spot is one of the best locations for every traveler always to have something to do.
+This Central Fl spot is one of the best fishing spots near there for every traveler always to have something to do.
 Lake Wales, Fl has a collection of beautiful gardens, outdoor concert sites, museums, plenty of art, and historic downtown.
 Popular attractions include Bok Tower Gardens, Spook Hill, Lake Ashton Golf, Joker Marchant Stadium, Tampa Museum of Art, and the Polk Theatre.